Big Lots (NYSE:BIG) Given a $26.00 Price Target at Telsey Advisory Group

-Telsey Advisory Group set a $26.00 price target on Big Lots (NYSE:BIG) in a report published on Tuesday, TipRanks reports.
+Telsey Advisory Group set a $26.00 price objective on Big Lots (NYSE:BIG) in a report published on Tuesday, TipRanks reports.
 The firm currently has a hold rating on the stock.

-A number of other equities analysts have also weighed in on the stock.
-Zacks Investment Research lowered shares of Big Lots from a buy rating to a hold rating and set a $28.00 price target on the stock. in a report on Monday, July 22nd.
-Bank of America set a $23.00 price target on shares of Big Lots and gave the company a sell rating in a report on Wednesday, June 26th.
-ValuEngine lowered shares of Big Lots from a sell rating to a strong sell rating in a report on Wednesday, May 15th.
-Piper Jaffray Companies downgraded shares of Big Lots from an overweight rating to a neutral rating and cut their target price for the company from $44.00 to $31.00 in a research note on Friday, May 24th.
-Finally, Loop Capital raised their target price on shares of Big Lots to $25.00 and gave the company a hold rating in a research note on Tuesday.
-Two analysts have rated the stock with a sell rating, eight have assigned a hold rating and three have issued a buy rating to the stock.
-The company currently has an average rating of Hold and a consensus target price of $31.83.
+Other equities analysts have also recently issued reports about the company.
+Piper Jaffray Companies cut Big Lots from an overweight rating to a neutral rating and dropped their price objective for the company from $44.00 to $31.00 in a report on Friday, May 24th.
+Bank of America set a $23.00 price objective on Big Lots and gave the company a sell rating in a report on Wednesday, June 26th.
+Zacks Investment Research cut Big Lots from a buy rating to a hold rating and set a $28.00 price objective for the company. in a report on Monday, July 22nd.
+Loop Capital lifted their price objective on Big Lots to $25.00 and gave the company a hold rating in a report on Tuesday.
+Finally, Barclays dropped their price objective on Big Lots from $36.00 to $25.00 and set an equal weight rating for the company in a report on Tuesday.
+Two research analysts have rated the stock with a sell rating, eight have issued a hold rating and three have assigned a buy rating to the company’s stock.
+Big Lots currently has a consensus rating of Hold and a consensus target price of $31.83.

-Big Lots (NYSE:BIG) last announced its quarterly earnings results on Friday, August 30th.
-The company reported $0.53 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.40 by $0.13.
-The company had revenue of $1.25 billion for the quarter, compared to analyst estimates of $1.25 billion.
-Big Lots had a net margin of 2.33% and a return on equity of 24.68%.
-Big Lots’s revenue for the quarter was up 2.5% on a year-over-year basis.
-During the same quarter last year, the business earned $0.59 EPS.
-As a group, equities analysts predict that Big Lots will post 3.8 EPS for the current fiscal year.
+Big Lots (NYSE:BIG) last released its quarterly earnings results on Friday, August 30th.
+The company reported $0.53 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.40 by $0.13.
+The business had revenue of $1.25 billion during the quarter, compared to the consensus estimate of $1.25 billion.
+Big Lots had a return on equity of 24.68% and a net margin of 2.33%.
+The firm’s quarterly revenue was up 2.5% on a year-over-year basis.
+During the same period in the previous year, the company posted $0.59 EPS.
+As a group, sell-side analysts predict that Big Lots will post 3.8 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, September 27th.
-Stockholders of record on Friday, September 13th will be paid a $0.30 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, September 27th.
+Stockholders of record on Friday, September 13th will be issued a dividend of $0.30 per share.
+The ex-dividend date of this dividend is Thursday, September 12th.
 This represents a $1.20 dividend on an annualized basis and a dividend yield of 5.27%.
-The ex-dividend date is Thursday, September 12th.
-Big Lots’s dividend payout ratio is presently 29.70%.
+Big Lots’s dividend payout ratio (DPR) is currently 29.70%.

-Several hedge funds have recently modified their holdings of the company.
-Vanguard Group Inc. raised its stake in shares of Big Lots by 0.5% in the 2nd quarter.
-Vanguard Group Inc. now owns 4,305,832 shares of the company’s stock valued at $123,190,000 after acquiring an additional 20,170 shares during the period.
-Bank of New York Mellon Corp raised its stake in shares of Big Lots by 8.2% in the 2nd quarter.
-Bank of New York Mellon Corp now owns 896,819 shares of the company’s stock valued at $25,658,000 after acquiring an additional 67,682 shares during the period.
-Morgan Stanley raised its stake in shares of Big Lots by 212.1% in the 2nd quarter.
-Morgan Stanley now owns 855,886 shares of the company’s stock valued at $24,487,000 after acquiring an additional 581,647 shares during the period.
-Deprince Race & Zollo Inc. increased its stake in Big Lots by 22.7% during the 2nd quarter.
-Deprince Race & Zollo Inc. now owns 815,370 shares of the company’s stock worth $23,328,000 after buying an additional 150,912 shares during the period.
-Finally, Northern Trust Corp increased its stake in Big Lots by 4.8% during the 2nd quarter.
-Northern Trust Corp now owns 576,643 shares of the company’s stock worth $16,498,000 after buying an additional 26,461 shares during the period.
+Several institutional investors have recently bought and sold shares of BIG.
+Arizona State Retirement System raised its holdings in Big Lots by 113.4% during the 1st quarter.
+Arizona State Retirement System now owns 61,781 shares of the company’s stock worth $2,349,000 after buying an additional 32,827 shares during the period.
+Janney Montgomery Scott LLC raised its holdings in Big Lots by 125.8% during the 1st quarter.
+Janney Montgomery Scott LLC now owns 27,578 shares of the company’s stock worth $1,049,000 after buying an additional 15,362 shares during the period.
+HL Financial Services LLC acquired a new stake in Big Lots during the 1st quarter worth about $228,000.
+Texas Permanent School Fund raised its holdings in Big Lots by 3.0% during the 1st quarter.
+Texas Permanent School Fund now owns 27,193 shares of the company’s stock worth $1,034,000 after buying an additional 794 shares during the period.
+Finally, Stevens Capital Management LP acquired a new stake in Big Lots during the 1st quarter worth about $514,000.

 Big Lots Company Profile